cckmwong-data/stock_price_anomaly/README.md

 # Tesla Time Series Anomaly Detection with LSTM Autoencoder

 This project implements an unsupervised anomaly detection pipeline using an **LSTM Autoencoder** to identify abnormal movements in Tesla’s stock price time series based on **reconstruction error** between 2015 and 2025.
-The system highlights market periods where price behavior deviates from learned historical patterns.
+This highlights market periods where price behavior deviates from learned historical patterns.

 <img src="./images/stock_prices.png" width="" height="500">